Bundle B2B BigCommerce: A Guide to Leverage this Bundle to Increase Sales and Efficiency

 If you have decided to use a custom frontend for your eCommerce store, you have 3 options.
 You can choose the right option considering the requirements of your business.

 Firstly, you can develop your own headless Shopify store with a framework.
-When you build your own architecture around Shopify, you would have complete control over the eCommerce functions.
+When you build your own architecture around Shopify, you will have complete control over the eCommerce functions.
 With this, you get more flexibility because you can go ahead with development or coding.

 On the other hand, creating a headless Shopify store requires the necessary coding skills and experience.
 Generally, you need experience with the front-end and back-end of Shopify’s API.